forcedotcom/lightning-language-server/CONTRIBUTING.md

 ## Branches

-- We work in `develop`.
+- We work in `main`.
 - Our released (aka. _production_) branch is `main`.
 - Our work happens in _topic_ branches (feature and/or bug-fix).
-  - feature as well as bug-fix branches are based on `develop`
+  - feature as well as bug-fix branches are based on `main`
   - branches _should_ be kept up-to-date using `rebase`
   - see below for further merge instructions